jrahkone/joml/README.md

 -----------------------------------
 - only key value pairs
 - only one level of nesting with prefix
-- one level of inheritance (to be implemented)
+- one level of inheritance
 - use of variables
 - eval template